 Thanks to the passage of the U.S. Dietary Supplement Health and Education Act (DSHEA) in 1994, virtually any substance can be marketed as a dietary supplement on one condition – the manufacturer can’t make any claims about the efficacy of the product.
 In fact, the FDA requires a disclaimer on all supplements that says, “These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.”

-With the sheer number of supplements on the market and a Wild West approach to ensuring purity, safety and/or results, it’s no wonder that I see patients every day who are looking for sound medical advice and factual information about these products.
+With the sheer number of male sex supplements on the market and a Wild West approach to ensuring purity, safety and/or results, it’s no wonder that I see patients every day who are looking for sound medical advice and factual information about these products.
 Most patients would love to treat their sexual dysfunction or enhance their sexual performance with something natural as opposed to prescription medicine, but do sexual health supplements work, and are they safe?

 If you’re wondering the same thing, you came to the right place.
 Keep reading to find out the 411 on some of the most popular health supplements for men.